Conservation for kids and community—for centuries to come.

 - Residents will likely be asked to invest in permanently protecting Hale’s land

-- Funds will lay the groundwork for an endowment that, combined with private philanthropy, will sustain Hale and enable it to expand programs that serve our children and communities
+- Funds will lay the groundwork for an endowment that, combined with private philanthropy, will sustain Hale and enable it to enhance programs that serve our children and communities

-Without the towns’ support, Hale’s Board of Directors will have no other option than to consider selling land (at market value) to meet the organization’s optimal need.
+Without the towns’ support, Hale’s Board of Directors may have no other option than to consider selling land (at market value) to meet the organization’s optimal need.

 Act now if you’d like to see the towns of Dover and Westwood seize this opportunity to invest in a conservation restriction, preserve Hale’s land, and sustain educational and recreational programs for generations to come.